Expensify/App/README.md

 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile

 ## Running the Android app 🤖
+* To install the Android dependencies, run: `npm install`, then `gradle` will install all linked dependencies
 * Running via `ngrok` is required to communicate with the API
     * Start ngrok (`Expensidev/script/ngrok.sh`), replace `expensify.com.dev` value in `.env` with your ngrok value
 * To run a on a **Development Emulator**: `npm run android`